wormholer/KAP-manual/en/driver/kyligence-odbc.en.md

 ![Add Kyligence ODBC Driver](images/kyligence_odbc_02_en.png)

-3. In the pop-up Kyligence ODBC Driver 2.0 Beta - DSN Setup dialog, input the KAP server information, as shown in the figure:
+3. In the pop-up window, input the KAP server information, as shown in the figure:

 ![DSN setting](images/kyligence_odbc_03_en.png)